Where exactly are brown trout native?

 Turkey contains quite a few trout in streams that drain not only into the Mediterranean but also the Black and Caspian Seas.

-The most interesting, and unusual of the Turkish trout occur in the headwaters of the Tigris and Euphrates rivers (1), anyone interested in geology might know that this major river system flows through iraq and drains into the Persian Gulf.
+The most interesting, and unusual of the Turkish trout occur in the headwaters of the Tigris and Euphrates rivers (1), anyone interested in geology might know that this major river system flows through Iraq and drains into the Persian Gulf.

 Lebanon – Middle East most southern trout.

-Trout bones have been found in the Jordan valley, but they likely went extinct with the warming of the climate following the last glacial maximum.
+Staying in the Middle East, native brown trout no longer exist in Israel or Jordan.
+Although trout bones have been found in the Jordan valley, but they likely went extinct with the warming of the climate following the last glacial maximum.
 (1)

-Reminaiant, yet endangered populations of native brown trout survive in the cold streams and lakes of the Atlas mountains in Morocco.
+Remnant, yet endangered populations of native brown trout survive in the cold streams and lakes of the Atlas mountains in Morocco.

 Brown trout were always once found in Algeria, with populations isolated to a handful of rivers along the coast.
 These natural populations are now facing extinction due to displacement by the stocking of hatchery fish of different lineages.